-Sets must be returned on the top of the stack according to the format described on page 223.
+Sets must be returned on the top of the stack according to the format described above.
 On exit SP must point at the byte containing the string length.

 Pointer values must be returned in DX:AX.

 The Heap and The Stacks